 She continues: “He was like, ‘Think more Elton John.’
 I was like, ‘Is he clowning?
 Is he trolling me?’”
 Feingold continues.
 “He’s asking me to play his music more like Elton John?
 I realized what he meant was to have more of a heavy left hand, like on a piano, which translated to more power chord stuff.”

-While she may not have won over the guitarist, it still proved to be an experience to savor.
+While she may not have ended up joining Prince – who ultimately decided to play the guitar himself for his upcoming project – it still proved to be an experience to savor for Feingold.

 “I got to play his Mad Cat Tele and all of his guitars,” Feingold extends.
 “It was a life highlight and something I'll never forget.”